-The following is a summary of the final Public Sector Procurement Research report (November 10, 2015), initiated by the Ministry of Technology, Innovation and Citizens' Services and completed by MNP LLP for research to support the B.C. government Procurement Transformation Initiative.
+The following is a summary of the final Public Sector Procurement Research report (November 10, 2015), initiated by the Ministry of Citizens' Services and completed by MNP LLP for research to support the B.C. government Procurement Transformation Initiative.
 The purpose of this report was to gain a greater understanding of the needs of broader public sector users of future procurement technology, and to inform a potential competitive process.

 - Findings and Conclusions